C+

 Cost Of Living Quick Facts

-• The cost of living in Millville is equal to the national average
+• The cost of living in Millville is 6% higher than the national average

 • Millville housing is 5% lower than the national average